 It is a depository of publications by the World Intellectual Property Organization.
 UNH Law also receives all significant publications of the Patent and Trademark and Copyright Offices as a GPO Depository Library.

-The virtual IP Library includes the award-winning IP Mall website, which provides an invaluable online resource for intellectual property research and scholarship as well as current news and legal developments in intellectual property law.
-This site is visited more than 2 million times a year.
+The virtual IP Library includes the award-winning IP Mall Web site, visited more than 2 million times a year.
+The IP Mall is an invaluable online resource for intellectual property research and scholarship as well as current news and legal developments in intellectual property law.